steventranlu/PoshMark-Sales-Data-Analysis/README.md

 # PoshMark-Sales-Data-Analysis

 Hello.
-Thank you for stopping by my Github.
+Welcome to my Github.

-This is an analysis done on my e-commerce website where I sell second-hand items.
+This is an analysis done on my e-commerce platform where I sell second-hand items.
 The object of the analysis is to create insightful actions to improve online sales and to create more click-through rates on my e-commerce.